 - 1) In the case of any taxpayer with gross receipts consisting of dividends from related parties, interest, investment income, or proceeds from the disposition of a business or business segment, those gross receipts, to the extent included in apportionable income, shall be assigned as follows: - (a) Dividends paid by a related party [as defined in Sec.
-17 or other state law], shall be included in the receipts factor denominator and included in the receipts factor numerator of this state (i) where it can be reasonably determined that the dividends were paid from earnings generated in particular years, using the dividend payor's apportionment factors for those years; (ii) where the years in which the earnings were generated by the dividend payor cannot be determined, using the average of the apportionment factor of the dividend payor for the current and preceding year; and (iii) where the dividend income was generated from earnings of related parties to the dividend payor, by using the apportionment factors of those related parties in the years in which those earnings were generated; - (b) Capital gains (but not capital losses) deriving from the disposition of the stock or other intangible property rights representing an ownership interest in a business entity shall be included in the denominator and shall be included in the numerator in [this state] to the same extent as the entity's average apportionment factors were assigned to this state in the year preceding the disposition.
-Capital gains (but not capital losses) deriving from the disposition of the assets of a business or business segment shall be included in the denominator and shall be included in the numerator in [this state] to the same extent as that business's apportionment factors were in this state in the year preceding the disposition, provided that, where the apportionment factors of the business in the year proceeding the disposition fail to reflect the location of the assets of the business or business segment, to the extent the assets or business segment was were located in this state in the year proceeding the disposition; - (c) Receipts arising from those activities described in Sections 3(d) through 3(j) of the MTC's Formula for the Apportionment and Allocation of the Net Income of Financial Institutions Model Statute (as adopted July 29, 2015) [or this state's financial institution receipts factor rules] shall be included in numerator of the receipts factor for this state to the extent those receipts would be assigned to this state under [this state's financial institution receipts factor rules] or [under the MTC's Formula for the Apportionment and Allocation of the Net Income of Financial Institutions Model Statute (as adopted July 29, 2015);
+17 or other state law], shall be included in the receipts factor denominator and shall be included in the receipts factor numerator of this state (i) where it can be reasonably determined that the dividends were paid from earnings generated by the dividend payor in particular years, by using the dividend payor's apportionment factors for those years; (ii) where the years in which the earnings were generated by the dividend payor cannot be reasonably determined, by using the average of the apportionment factor of the dividend payor for the current and preceding year; and (iii) where the dividend income was generated from earnings of one or more related parties to the dividend payor, by using the apportionment factors of those related parties in the years in which those earnings were generated; - (b) Capital gains (but not capital losses) deriving from the disposition of the stock or other intangible property rights representing a [substantial? controlling?] ownership interest in a business entity shall be included in the receipts factor denominator and shall be included in the receipts factor numerator in [this state] to the same extent as the entity's average apportionment factors were assigned to this state in the year preceding the disposition.
+Capital gains (but not capital losses) deriving from the disposition of the assets of a business or business segment shall be included in the denominator and shall be included in the numerator in [this state] to the same extent as that business's apportionment factors were in this state in the year preceding the disposition. - (c) Receipts arising from those activities described in Sections 3(d) through 3(j) of the MTC's Formula for the Apportionment and Allocation of the Net Income of Financial Institutions Model Statute (as adopted July 29, 2015) [or this state's financial institution receipts factor rules] shall be included the receipts factor denominator and shall be included in the receipts factor numerator for this state to the extent those receipts would be assigned to this state under [this state's financial institution receipts factor rules] or [under the MTC's Formula for the Apportionment and Allocation of the Net Income of Financial Institutions Model Statute (as adopted July 29, 2015);